 - If the Human Resources Director pursuant to the procedures outlined in subsection 38.2 (b) or the Adjustment Board pursuant to the provisions of subsection 38.2 (c) resolve a grievance which involves suspension or discharge, they may agree to payment for lost time or reinstatement with or without payment for lost time.

 All complaints involving or concerning the payment of compensation shall be initially filed in writing with the Human Resources Director.
 Only complaints which allege that workers are not being compensated in accordance with the provisions of this MOU shall be considered as grievances.

 No change in this MOU or interpretations thereof (except interpretations resulting from Adjustment Board or arbitration proceedings hereunder) will be recognized unless agreed to by the County and the Union.

-If a steward is present at a grievance meeting at any step in the procedure, he/she will be copied on the applicable grievance-related correspondence.
+- If a steward is present at a grievance meeting at any step in the procedure, they will be copied on the applicable grievance-related correspondence.
 If arbitration has been invoked, stewards will not be copied on correspondence to attorneys involved in the arbitration process.